htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     the job went on hold due to a system job policy expression.

 ``SYSTEM_PERIODIC_RELEASE`` :index:`SYSTEM_PERIODIC_RELEASE`
-    This expression behaves identically to a job’s definition of a **periodic_release**\ :index:`periodic_release<single: periodic_release; submit commands>`
+    This expression behaves identically to a job's definition of a **periodic_release**\ :index:`periodic_release<single: periodic_release; submit commands>`
     expression in a submit description file, but it is evaluated for every job in the queue.
 It defaults to ``False``.
 When ``True``, it